murffious/FullStackMastery-Resources/README.md

 Median base salary: $109,350
 Number of job openings: 1,011
-A software engineering manager heads a team of engineers that maintain and develop software.
+A software engineering manager heads a team of engineers that maintain and develop software. maangemin siills that is for another day but usualy involved - so this is mostly a foucs on techincal skiolls.
 \Data Science combined with AI is alos very hot and well paid mobile web app hence the bootcamps and others

+CLoud techonoogeis
 Of course in hot spots like LA SF and NY , Seattle, BOston and so forth the wages can much higher and so is the cost of living \. http://www.businessinsider.com/highest-paying-jobs-in-america-2017-3/#-13 Of course docotrs are highest paid and as well know have the most schooling.

+It is always said that being a software developer is a lifelong learning affair.
+Since the trends and technologies get the expire ticket often in the software field, one should be ready to cope up with a sudden change.
+It is a continuous treadmill where relaxing is seldom a choice.
+Many software development & engineering jobs are flooding the current job market.
+Technically speaking it is not a standard set by the industry.
+It is an evolutionary facet of skills.
+A full stack developer always tries to learn open source technologies to apply them in his/her job.
+In my opinion, full stack development is a minimalistic(at least) combination of following things
+Front-end Development + Back-end Development + DevOps + Design
+Apart from building web applications comfortably, a full stack developer should know how to deploy, optimize, automate the application.
+SKIL working in a team and be able to finish tasks in the time.working with other teams busienss maagners product maganer CTO SKILL Choose the trivial good solution and improve it all the time SKILL Can automate release cycles with the knowledge of Chef or Ansible.
+Automate logging and failure retrieval. rollbar sonar etc
+Having basic to medium level knowledge on hybrid mobile app development with JS, Chrome extensions and progressive web apps.
+I applied to over 120 jobs availble in a 55 miles radious in utah Front-end Developer
+Web Developer
+Full Stack Developer
+Back-end Developer
+DevOps Engineer
+QA  ENgieer slightly related skill set  related althoghh not seb dev but stil well paid Software Developer
+Software Engineer
+“The term full-stack means developers who are comfortable working with both back-end and front-end technologies” Job Outlook, 2016-26	13% (Faster than average) Bearou of Labour Statistics.)
 WHY whould I and is it fo rme?
 )*Avitivy One: Pick your top 10 companies you would work for.*  Gettting expereince at a lower tier company will help you get there.
 Search those out on linked in for peoplpe that have those jobs in your 1st, 2nd or 3rd degree connections (go sign up now and add everuonen you know if you have not yet).
 Connect with them WITH a message for sure sayinig something easy going like whats it liek to work ther.
 INtorduce yourself aned say you'd love to connec ton linked in .
 Develop as many realtionship s as you can to widen you r network.
 Statistics for for getting a job due to netowrking "someone you know" is claimed to be the easiet or best way to get a job.
 I have had little success with this but it has worked once.
 After selecting your 10 cmpanes reaching out to as many of the emplyees there as possible Sneior, jr. reecurieter,, maanger CTO anyone closly related to the job ando could help out.
 I have found hiringn maangers names this way and then reached out to them on ilnkedd in etc. ANything helps in this regard.
 Even geteting interviews.
 The essentials include smart, passion for tech and a fierce creative porblem sover and team palyer.
 You cannot build great apps alone. like tech and computers.
 I would never count yourself out for age or past ecuation and experince.
 You now need to copy and paste all those job postings and see the common requiremetnes - the major ones.
 There is so much variety out ther you can NEVER know everything so accept that now.
 Mainly knowing the core langauges and libraires are the key along with good problems solving skils and some other key skills.
 But is revloved around a languge.
 You specialize in a certain lanague or langauge set or even kow a few and become a master at a few.
 In the case of a full stack developer there are tons of lanauge.
 Right now I am a Javasciprt engieer who specailized in React Redux. and Node. with Mern known as a mern stack developer.
 So picking a tech stack you wantot specialize in the the first step.
 Computer science knoweldge and technical challnege prowess and some sosft skills and culture fit assenstemten.
 This process is also known as "beginning with teh end in mind."
 Also Knowing why and what you want is key in goal setting and life success. education level required: | B.S.
 Computer Science or equivalent experience
 Major/Field of study: | Computer Science or related field | Years: Minimum 5 years